sspacetrash/small_php_projects/README.md

 The system subsequently outputs the name of each student in turn together with the average grade achieved on the two courses.
 4. If any grade recorded is non-numeric, this should be treated as a grade of zero.

+PHP forum: Creating a forum that has a add topic, post system using a form.
+And it can also display the post according to topics.